This post may contain affiliate links

 - 1 ½ cup coconut or vegan sugar (in granules)

 - ½ cup walnuts, chopped (optional)

-- In a medium bowl mix in all the flour types, the baking soda, and salt.
+- In a medium bowl mix in all the flour types, baking soda, and salt.
 In another smaller bowl, mix the flaxseeds and the water to make an egg-like mixture and deserve.

 - Mix the ⅔ cup chocolate chips, cocoa, margarine, apple sauce and ¼ cup water in a big microwavable bowl.
 Don’t worry about mixing them heavily, just toss them together.

 - Microwave in 30-sec increments until the chocolate is nearly melted, whisking well between each part.
 The total time should take up to 2 minutes.
-Once the chocolate is melted, you may notice some small bits of unmelted chocolate here and there but this fine.
+Once the chocolate is melted, you may notice some small bits of unmelted chocolate here and there but this is fine.
 Mix in the sure and whisk well.
-Finally add the flax mixture and the vanilla extract and whisk well until there are no lumps left.
+Finally, add the flax mixture and the vanilla extract and whisk well until there are no lumps left.

 - Incorporate the flour mixture to the chocolate mix and stir using a large spoon.
 The mixture may be quite dense and thick at this point.
 Add in the chocolate chips and walnuts (optionally) and place the mixture into your lined baking pan.
 Even out the surface with a large spoon or spatula and press to cover all corners.